 - A specific title will only be subject to review once every three years. - A maximum of three book complaints is allowed per household per 12 months. - 3.
-Via an email to the Chair of the Board of Trustees with copies to the remaining Board members, the Library Director, or their designated alternate, will inform the Board of Trustees when any of these reviews are initiated and of their most recent status. - 4.
+Via an email to the Chair of the Library Board with copies to the remaining Board members, the Library Director, or their designated alternate, will inform the Library Board when any of these reviews are initiated and of their most recent status. - 4.
 The challenged materials will be assigned a status of "under review" and will be available for use by the reconsideration committee during the reconsideration process, unless the Library Director, in the director's discretion, determines that there is a reasonable likelihood that the challenge will be successful.
 The Library will not purchase additional copies but will take all steps possible to obtain copies from other libraries. - 5.
 Upon receipt of the completed complaint form, the Library Director will respond to the patron within two business days to inform them of the process. - 6.
 The Director will then request a review of the challenged material by a Review Committee within 15 business days. - 7.
 The Review Committee, facilitated by the Library Director, will meet after all members have been able to review the material in its entirety. - 8.
-The Library Director will inform the patron and the Board of Trustees of the decision made by the Review Committee within two business days of the decision. - 9.
-The patron may make a written appeal to the Board of Trustees at least 14 days in advance of a scheduled Board meeting. - 10.
-The decision of the Board of Trustees is final. - 11.
+The Library Director will inform the patron and the Library Board of the decision made by the Review Committee within two business days of the decision. - The patron may make a written appeal to the Library Board at least 14 days in advance of a scheduled Board meeting. - 10.
+The decision of the Library Board is final. - 11.
 Reconsideration committee decisions are reported to appropriate agencies and archived in official Board Meeting documents.